-The Advocacy of Color Network seeks to empower victims and domestic violence advocates that identify as a person of color by enhancing the quality of culturally specific services provided by the statewide licensed domestic violence programs.
+The Advocates of Color Network seeks to empower victims and domestic violence advocates that identify as a person of color by enhancing the quality of culturally specific services provided by the statewide licensed domestic violence programs.
 This network is comprised of domestic violence advocates, activists, and allies who identify as a person of color and who are committed to ending domestic violence.
 The ACN serves as a resource to the statewide domestic violence network by addressing the intersectionality of racism and domestic violence, policy issues and the impact on domestic violence victims of color and their children, and the elements of oppression and how it perpetuates domestic violence in marginalized communities.

 The Behavioral Health Initiative is comprised of domestic violence advocates and behavioral health providers from across West Virginia.
 The focus of this committee is on public policy, cross-disciplinary training on the intersection of domestic violence, mental health and substance abuse, and the establishment of collaborations designed to offer trauma-informed cross-delivery of services to people who have been victimized by domestic violence and who experience mental health / substance abuses issues.